 - Saffron crocuses — easy to grow, beautiful and ephemeral, and very low yield on the saffron threads.
 They bloom in November/December.

 - Poppies — not hard to grow, beautiful and ephemeral, and may survive California winters.
+But all of my starts died when I put them outside.

 - Apricots — notwithstanding this excellent explanation about how to extract the seeds, I could not get them to germinate.
 It may be because I used seeds from dried fruit.